geeksblabla/blanat/README.md

 ## Timeline

-The challenge will run from the 19th of February 2024 until 29thd of February 2023.
-The winner will be announced during BlablaConf 2024 last day, Friday 23rd February 2024.
+The challenge will run from the 19th of February 2024 until 9th of March 2023.
+The winner will be announced during March 1st 2024 in our social media challenges

 ## Leaderboard